kasperbauer/metrix/README.md

 - Outputs 1 and 3 send **gates, triggers or envelopes** (adjustable in the params) for each pulse
 - Outputs 2 and 4 send **1v/octave** pitch voltage

-[0V translates to C4](https://vcvrack.com/manual/VoltageStandards) as the baseline frequency.
-Notes lower than that get clamped at 0V minimum.
-Use your oscillator controls to offset the octave.

 ### MIDI
 Connect your MIDI device using the corresponding param.
 Track 1 defaults to MIDI-Channel 1, Track 2 defaults to MIDI-Channel 2.
 The Channels can also be assigned in the params.

-The possible range for MIDI Note Events is [C1 to G9](https://www.inspiredacoustics.com/en/MIDI_note_numbers_and_center_frequencies).
-It's theoretically possible to exceed this limitation with setting a high octave range and a little help from the **accumulating transposition** feature.
-However, metrix caps the pitch at G9.
-Nice try. :)

 ## Params